ETakola/NorthernLapwing_CurrentFutureMovements/EsguerraJ-HabitatSelection/Publication/ReadMe.md

-This is the folder that contains data and code for the manuscript of this project.
+This is the folder that contains data and code for the manuscript of the project.
 # "Tracking the hidden niches: Movement-based insights into northern lapwing intraspecific variation and conservation"
  Explanation of the file names
  - Data_preparation.R: A file to extract environmental data.